Iqra92/playwright-typescript-playwright-test/README.md

 These 10 test cases cover a wide range of crucial features and functionalities of Spotify, allowing you to identify any major issues or bugs within limited testing time.

 For Runing test cases of Spotify and wants to see results of spotify API's:
-Credentail
+Credential
-Username : iqra_92@hotmail.co.uk
+Username :
-Password : Testing@12345
+Password :
 Needed the access token of Spotify.
 (Postman collection is added just import it and get the token and paste on var token variable in SpotifyApiFlow.test.ts)

 • Create a play list named “Oyawin Songs”   (Status Pass)